virbrussa/M4Labs/README.md

 ## How can you get involved?

-For guidelines on how to contribute to this project, please check out our CONTRIBUTING.md file.
+For guidelines on how to contribute to this project, please check out our [CONTRIBUTING.md](https://github.com/virbrussa/M4Labs/blob/master/CONTRIBUTING.md).

 Get involved in the wider #M4labs community project joined the Telegram group(Soon).